What is non-academic misconduct?

 As a member of the King’s community, you are expected to adhere to our regulations, procedures, and policies, to show respect for the persons within and for the property of the King’s community, and to behave in a way that does not interfere with the proper functioning or activities of the university.

-Where there is reason to believe that the behaviour of any student falls below the expected standards and/or where regulations, procedures, and/or policies have been broken, the Misconduct Policy will be instigated.
+Where there is reason to believe that the behaviour of any student falls below the expected standards and/or where regulations, procedures, and/or policies have been broken, the Non-Academic Misconduct Policy will be instigated.

 Important to know:

-- The Misconduct Policy extends to alleged misconduct by a student occurring on or off King's premises (including via electronic means, such as email and social media) where the alleged victim is King’s itself, a member of the King’s community, or a visitor to King’s.
+- The Non-Academic Misconduct Policy extends to alleged misconduct by a student occurring on or off King's premises (including via electronic means, such as email and social media) where the alleged victim is King’s itself, a member of the King’s community, or a visitor to King’s.

 - Any criminal offence committed whilst on university premises or whilst engaged in university activities also falls within the university's definition of misconduct.